Floorball: Goalkeepers

 Goalkeepers wear limited protection provided by padded pants, a padded chest protector, knee pads and a helmet.
-Some goalkeepers like to wear gloves and/or wristbands The goalkeeper may also wear other protective equipment such as elbow pads and jock straps but bulky padding is not permitted.
-Goalkeepers do not use sticks and may use their hands to play the ball when they are within the goalkeeper's box.
+Some goalkeepers like to wear gloves and/or wristbands.
+The goalkeeper may also wear other protective equipment such as elbow pads and jock straps but bulky padding is not permitted.
+Goalkeepers do not use sticks and plays predominantly on their knees.
+They may use their hands to play the ball when they are within the goalkeeper's box.
 There, they are allowed to throw the ball out to their teammates provided that the ball touches the ground before the half court mark.
-They can assist but not score.
 When they are completely outside the box, goalkeepers are considered field players and are not allowed to touch the ball with their hands.

+The coach can take the goalkeeper off and substitute them for a field player whenever they like, although it usually only happens in the end to increase the chances of scoring with one more outfield player.
+This can bring an advantage for the attacking side of the team but also disadvantages when it comes to their own defense.

 Ball

 A floorball ball.
 This is a plastic precision type ball, characterized by 1,516 tiny dimples that reduce air resistance, as well as friction on the floor.

 A floor ball weighs 23 g and its diameter is 72 mm.
 It has 26 holes in it, each of which are 10 mm in diameter.
 Many of these balls now are made with aerodynamic technology, where the ball has over a thousand small dimples in it that reduce air resistance.
 There have been several times where a ball has been recorded to have traveled at a speed of approximately 200 km/h.